Donkeys and our community

 • A pre-assessment visit must be made by a member of the Isle of Wight Donkey Sanctuary team in advance.

-Please use the form below if you'd like to request a visit.
+Please use the form below if you'd like more information.

-• a tour of the site and the opportunity to meet a donkey
+• A guided tour and the opportunity to meet a donkey

 Get involved